Learn these 12 health idioms with example + video

 Idioms about health are commonly used in our daily life.
 Do you have a healthy diet?
 How much do you weigh?
 Are you fit?
 Do you have a healthy lifestyle?

 In this lesson, we are going to learn some English idioms about health so that we can speak about this subject.
-So stay with the POC English .
+So stay with us!

 idioms related to health and diet